gradebook/legal/SECURITY.md

 ## Reporting a vulnerability

 If you find a security vulnerability in any of our products, we encourage you to report it.
 We follow the general guidelines for responsible disclosure.
-You can shoot us an email, aggiegradebook@gmail.com, but we prefer using Keybase, an encrypted communication service.
+You can shoot us an email, contact@gradebook.app, but we prefer using Keybase, an encrypted communication service.
 You can find us [@gradebook](https://keybase.io/gradebook) and either use the PGP key listed there to encrypt your message, or use Keybase chat.

 In your communication, please include details including:
  - Proof of concept